 If the worst were to happen to your business IT system, could you carry on working?
-Careful continuity planning and a reliable backup system will ensure you can keep working with minimal disruption.
+Careful continuity planning and a reliable backup system will ensure you can keep operating with minimal disruption.

 Business continuity planning involves anticipating problems which could disrupt your company’s ability to operate properly.
 For business IT, these problems typically fall into two categories: